Filters

 Past performance may or may not be sustained in the future and should not be used as a basis for comparison with other investments.
 This note is for information purposes only.
 In this material, DSP Asset Managers Pvt Ltd (the AMC) has used information that is publicly available and is believed to be from reliable sources.
 While utmost care has been exercised, the author or the AMC does not warrant the completeness or accuracy of the information and disclaims all liabilities, losses and damages arising out of the use of this information.
 Readers, before acting on any information herein should make their own investigation & seek appropriate professional advice.
 All opinions/ figures/ charts/ graphs are as of the date of publishing (or as at the mentioned date) and are subject to change without notice.

 Data provided is as of June 2024 (unless otherwise specified).
 It is not possible to invest directly in an index.
-The statements contained herein may include statements of future expectations and other forward looking statements that are based on prevailing market conditions / various other factors and involve known and unknown risks and uncertainties that could cause actual results, performance or events to differ materially from those expressed or implied in such statements.
+The statements contained herein may include statements of future expectations and other forward-looking statements that are based on prevailing market conditions / various other factors and involve known and unknown risks and uncertainties that could cause actual results, performance or events to differ materially from those expressed or implied in such statements.
 The recipient(s) before acting on any information herein should make his/their own investigation and seek appropriate professional advice.

 Mutual Fund investments are subject to market risks, read all scheme related documents carefully.